Roger Abdelmassih: Arrest

 After being sought by the Brazilian police for more than three years, Roger Abdelmassih was arrested by federal police on the afternoon of Tuesday, 19 August 2014, at 13:25 in Asunción, the capital of Paraguay, near the school where the couple's children were enrolled.
 The following day he was returned to Brazil, and immediately imprisoned in the Penitentiary II Tremembé.

 Abdelmassih's lawyers declined to comment on his arrest.
 A statement issued by former Minister of Justice Márcio Thomaz Bastos and José Luis Oliveira Lima stated that they were still awaiting the outcome of an appeal to the Court of Justice of São Paulo against the initial conviction.
-Even though Abdelmassih has fled, the lawyers can still appeal to the higher courts in Brasilia.
+Even though Abdelmassih has fled, the lawyers can still appeal to the higher courts in Brasília.
 The São Paulo State Prosecutor also appealed to increase the penalty, which totals 278 years in prison.
 Brazilian law forbids imprisonment to exceed 30 years.

 Popular culture

-Rede Globo's series Assédio based on the book “A Clínica – A Farsa e os Crimes de Roger Abdelmassih” by Vicente Vilardaga was released on 21 September 2018.
+Rede Globo's series Assédio, based on the book A Clínica – A Farsa e os Crimes de Roger Abdelmassih by Vicente Vilardaga, was released on 21 September 2018.